Chlecer/jvm-languages/java-to-kotlin.md

 # Learning Kotlin

-If you're an experienced Java programmer looking to learn Kotlin, you're on the right path.
 Kotlin is a modern programming language that offers several advantages over Java while maintaining full compatibility with existing Java code.
 Here are some key points to consider when learning Kotlin:

 ## 1. Concise Syntax